joey711/phyloseq-demo/phyloseq-demo.md

 ![plot of chunk unnamed-chunk-18](figure/unnamed-chunk-18.png)

-###### The graphic produced by the `plot_tree` function in phyloseq.
+This figure contains the graphic produced by the `plot_tree` function in phyloseq.
 In this case the data is a subset of the `GlobalPatterns` dataset in which only OTUs from the phylum *Chlamydiae* are included.
 Additionally, the tree has been annotated with genus labels at each tree tip.
-The points next to tips represent samples in which the OTU was observed, and are shaped according to taxonomic rank of Fammily, and shaded according to the sample type (sample source environment).
+The points next to tips represent samples in which the OTU was observed, and are shaped according to taxonomic rank of Family, and shaded according to the sample type (sample source environment).